Q: Who the heck are you?

 A: I start by finding a “base” image, and then I sort of build around it.
 Sometimes I have a concrete idea of what I want to do, and sometimes I leave the images to fit together by themselves.
 Sometimes, after a lot of juxtaposing, the “base” image might not even be part of the final collage.
-Most of the time, I try to “say” something important via my art, but sometimes it’s just about “aww, that’s pretty” doodling.
+Most of the time, I try to “say” something important via my art, but other times it’s just about doodling.
 For those who want to try their luck with modern vintage collage, I’ve written a tutorial here.

 Q: Wait!
 Digital?
 Why do you do digital instead of paper collages?

 A: Because of the added flexibility (primarily scaling and flipping).
 95% of the collages I’ve made would not be possible if I was to use the images as-is out of a magazine (and often, I would not have access to the required magazines anyway!).
 However, like you, I actually prefer the look of paper collages.
 I’m probably one of the very few digital collage artists that takes solid steps to ensure that the majority of my collages look like they’re done on paper.
 I dislike transparencies, vectors, blending and all these special effects that scream “digital”.
 If it can’t be done on paper, I don’t use it either (scaling/flipping can be achieved via re-printing).